Quangmire/quangduong.me/posts/blog/welcome.md

 ## In Regards to this Website

 By no means is this website completed in terms of design.
-This is the fourth or fifth incarnation at this point and it suffers constant updates with my changing tastes.
-Despite the number of rewrites, I am completely certain this website is not free of bugs so feel free to send any error reports my way as they are greatly appreciated.
+This is the fifth or sixth incarnation at this point and it suffers constant updates with my changing tastes.
+I've switched over to static website generation for simplicity and removed almost all of the JavaScript to minimize bloat (other than KaTeX for math rendering until I figure out how to statically generate figures).

 ## Final Thoughts